 There are countless options.
-It is only a matter of identifying the most suitable one for your target group.
+It's just a matter of identifying the most suitable one for your target group.

-The special nature of the positioned brand must be attractive to customers.
-This sounds profane, but has a simple background: product features are not sexy.
-Your customers are rarely interested in your blog layout or individual contents of your services.
-What they really interested, the benefit they bring.
-For example, a major cosmetics brand said "We make cosmetics, but in the shops we sell hope".
+The special feature of the positioned brand must be attractive for customers.
+This sounds mundane, but it has a simple background: product features are not sexy.
+Your customers rarely care about your blog layout or individual content of your services.
+What they really interested in is the benefit they bring..
+As one major cosmetics brand said, "We make cosmetics, but in the stores we sell hope".

-So you don't sell a website, design or other services, but the benefits they bring to your customers.
+So you're not selling a website, design or other services, you're selling the value they bring to your customers.

-When searching for such points, shop operators and service providers often come to the point where they "Market Analysis" operate.
-In the worst case, competitors are analysed and bad copies created.
+In the search for such points, shop operators and service providers often reach the point of "market analysis" operate.
+In the worst case, competitors are analyzed and bad copies created.
 In the best case, they ask customers about their ideas.
-This is not ideal either, because positioning should always be aimed at the future.
-If you ask your customers, they'll usually only give you common clichés or even mentioned the characteristics of the competition.
+This isn't ideal either, because positioning should always be focused on the future.
+If you ask your customers, they will usually only give you common clichés or even the characteristics of the competition.

-But it is precisely the courage to try something new, combined with relevance for the customer, that leads to a strong position with customers.
-Properly implemented, you will find yourself in the position of the "market leader".
+But it is precisely the courage to try something new, combined with relevance for the customer, that leads to a strong position with customers. a strong position with customers.
+Properly implemented, you will find yourself in the position of "market leader".